 Matt describes the Zohar as "a challenge to the normal workings of consciousness [that] dares one to examine one's assumptions about tradition, God, and self."

 Students new to Zohar Circle should register for a Shedding the Light on Zohar session (in Aug or Sept) to help prepare for the class.

 In addition to The Zohar: Pritzker Edition, Vol. 4, all students should have A Guide to the Zohar by Dr. Arthur Green.
 Green writes, “The Zohar is the great medieval Jewish compendium of mysticism, myth, and esoteric teaching.
 It may be considered the highest expression of Jewish literary imagination in the Middle Ages.
 Surely it is one of the most important bodies of religious text of all times and places.”

-Sign up for any two full-year Text Circles (Talmud, Zohar, Heschel) for $300 before September 27.
+Sign up for any two Text Circles (Bible, Talmud, Zohar, Buber) for $300 before Oct 10.
 To receive the bundled rate, contact firstname.lastname@example.org.

 Osher Marin JCC